derekn4/PillClassification/README.md

     - F1-score
     - Matthews correlation coefficient (MCC)

-- Steps inside the loop:
+- **Steps inside the loop**:
-  - \textbf{Data Splitting}: The dataset is split into training and testing sets using StratifiedKFold.
+  - **Data Splitting**: The dataset is split into training and testing sets using StratifiedKFold.
-  - Model Training and Validation: For each fold, the model is trained and validated for a maximum of 10 epochs.
+  - **Model Training and Validation**: For each fold, the model is trained and validated for a maximum of 10 epochs.
     - The "fit" function trains the model using the training data, while the validate function evaluates the model on the validation data.
-  - Early Stopping: Early stopping is applied to prevent overfitting.
+  - **Early Stopping**: Early stopping is applied to prevent overfitting.
     - If the validation loss decreases, the model's state is saved.
     - If the validation loss does not improve for a certain number of epochs (as determined by the EarlyStopping class), training is stopped early
-  - Performance Evaluation:
+  - **Performance Evaluation**:
     - After training and validation, various performance metrics (precision, recall, F1-score, MCC) are computed using the predicted labels (y_pred) and true labels (y_test)
     - These metrics are then stored for each fold.
-  - Visualization: Accuracy and loss plots are generated to visualize the model's performance during training and validation for each fold.
+  - **Visualization**: Accuracy and loss plots are generated to visualize the model's performance during training and validation for each fold.

 <!-- CONTACT -->